-Whether it is the choice of monochrome or colour, how they’re received in different countries, or the amount sales can be expected to increase through their use, business cards are a way of life in most cultures.
+Whether it is the choice of monochrome or colour, how they’re received in different countries, or the number of sales can be expected to increase through their use, business cards are a way of life in most cultures.

 From different sizes to styles, you would think that business cards were generally the same all over the world.
 This is not the case.